open-downloads/odl/README.md

 Podcasts get many downloads from bots, servers, and things that just aren't human.
 We need to avoid counting these, but if everyone maintains their own blacklist, they can't count the same way.

-oDL uses common, publicly available blacklists for User Agent and IP Address:
+oDL uses common, publicly available lists to decide which User Agents and IP Addresses should be blacklisted:

 - OPAWG's Podcast User Agent list: https://github.com/opawg/user-agents
 - ipcat's datacenter IP list: https://github.com/client9/ipcat/blob/master/datacenters.csv